Linux 'network-manager' app

 To make sure that those individuals/IP-addresses on the internet do not have access to the computer on which I am working, it is nice to have that 'Disconnect' option --- quickly accessible.

-The 'NetworkManager' applet makes it really easy to quickly connect-and-disconnect to/from the internet --- for example, for
+The 'NetworkManager' applet makes it really easy to quickly disconnect-and-reconnect from/to the internet --- for example, during

 With the Disconnect (and Connect) options of the 'NetworkManager', a person can be connected to the internet only as long as is necessary.